Osama Bin Laden - the Founder of Al-Qaeda

 Ideology of Osama bin Laden

-Contribution in Soviet War in Afghanistan
+Contribution to the Soviet War in Afghanistan

 Formation of al-Qaeda